ningg/Machine-Learning-Q-and-AI/pages/_books_ml-q-and-ai-chapters_ch04.md

 , removing them from the network.
 We can do this by setting the weights to zero to create sparse weight matrices.
-Here, we can either prune individual weights, known as *unstructured* pruning, or prune larger â€œchunksâ€? from the network, such as entire convolutional filter channels.
+Here, we can either prune individual weights, known as *unstructured* pruning, or prune larger "chunks"? from the network, such as entire convolutional filter channels.
 This is known as *structured* pruning.

 The original lottery hypothesis approach follows a concept known as